Society of the Missionaries of St. Francis Xavier, Pilar: History

+For some reason the Patriarch did not change the Constitutions of the Society of St. Francis Xavier after the issue of the Apotolic Constitution "Founded by Christ' in 1900, nor after when the Code of Canon Law (The definitive compilation of the Law of The Church) was published in 1917.
+On the contrary in 1909, the Patriarch gave the Society a new set of rules, "Regulamento' making it very clear that it did not want to come under the regime of the universal Church by making the Society have its own internal authority but it would remain under the Bishop, without internal authority.

 The Society grew slowly.
 From 1887 to 1934, the Society had no more than a total 21 members, and from 1896 to 1934 the Society never exceeded eight priests at one time.

 In 1939, when only one member remained, the Society was reorganised, primarily by Fr.
 Conceicao Rodrigues and Fr.
 Francisco Sequeira with four others.
 Today the Society is spread over 38 dioceses in India and 8 dioceses abroad with 3 Bishops, 383 priest members and 9 lay brothers.
 Its Generalate is in Porvorim Goa, and its mother house is in Pilar Goa.